 4) More Meal Prep, Less Food Spending!

-However, not planning and budgeting your meals every month is a serious mistake.
+I find myself repeating this time and time again on here, because it really is true: one of the faster ways you can cut down on your spending is to deep-dive into your food budget.
 According to the Office of National Statistics, the average household spends £227 on food and non-alcoholic drinks a month.

 Meal prep means you can bulk buy foods and prepare healthy meals for the whole week for just pennies.